 Strategies for implementation

 - Ensure policies that delineate criteria for toxicology testing do not directly or indirectly target low income women and women of color.

-- Each institution should be aware of the sensitivity and specificity of the tests they are using.
+- Each institution should be aware of the sensitivity and specificity of the tests used at their facility.

 - Everyone should be familiar with the current laws and regulations for their county and state.
-Each institution should have a clear policy regarding what constitutes grounds for reporting to Child Protective Services (CPS) and should ensure that all staff members who work with pregnant women are educated on this policy.
+Each institution should have the following:

 - Every patient must be able to give informed consent.
 Informed consent requires a clear explanation of why testing is necessary, the benefits of testing, and risks of testing including the potential legal, criminal, or child welfare consequences.
 If the provider or nurse is unable or unwilling to thoroughly explain the typical course of events after a positive drug test at their facility, a reasonably prudent patient would not have sufficient information to make an informed decision.
 Additional talking points are included in the Resources section of this Best Practice.